Frequently Asked Questions

 What is a Scopeshield Scope Cover Made of?

-ScopeShield® branded scope covers are primarily made of 2mm or 3mm Neoprene and laminated with nylon fabric on both sides.
+ScopeShield™ branded scope covers are made of 3mm Neoprene and laminated with nylon fabric on both sides.
 This facilitates both a good seal around the scope’s lenses to keep out moisture and foreign matter.

 Why is Scope and Sight Protection Important?